argentlabs/x-multicall/README.md

 # @argent/x-multicall

 This package provides batch request functionality for Starknet RPC providers.
-It exports two classes RpcBatchProvider for RPC provider.
-It also exports a default function getBatchProvider which returns an instance of either RpcBatchProvider based on the provider type passed to it.
+It exports two classes: RpcBatchProvider and ContractBatchProvider.

 ## Installation